Rookwork/saucer-diy-voyager-trackpad/readme.md

 Once you have the tubing on, tin each side of the wires, then heat them to connect.
 It should look like this.

-![TRRS splitter connected to trackpad](/readme_assets/trrs-wires-connected.jpeg) *This image shows the a prior version of the design — the concept it still the same.*
+![TRRS splitter connected to trackpad](/readme_assets/trrs-wires-connected.jpeg) *This image shows the a prior version of the design — the concept is still the same.*

 You can do this before installing the trackpad in the enclosure.
-The design is meant to keep the while trackpad-TRRS-wire-harness assembly removable, so you don't have to worry about not being able to access it if something goes wrong.
+The design is meant to keep the whole trackpad-TRRS-wire-harness assembly removable, so you don't have to worry about not being able to access it if something goes wrong.

 The above image isn't the greatest angle because it looks like two wires are soldered together, but they aren't.
 You're looking for four independent wires, all connected to the corresponding wire on either side.
-This is where using different wire colors come in handy since you can just match the wires by color.
+This is where using different wire colors comes in handy since you can just match the wires by color.

 ### Putting everything together